 I like the look of lined binds, it’s simple enough not to overwhelm the room but adds enough interest to make them a feature.

 I love this pinstriped style which is minimalist and almost scandi, ideal if you prefer natural tones in your decor.

 These Roman blinds seem heavy enough to block out the light but because they’re white they don’t make the room feel dark.
 White is a good choice if you don’t want your blinds to be a feature of the room – ideal if you tend to change up your colour scheme fairly regularly.

 I love, love, love all these examples of natural, textured blinds.
 Whilst not heavy enough to block out the light, they protect from harsh glare and also give privacy if needed.
+A little home improvement never harmed anyone, especially when you get function and aesthetic all in one.
+With companies such as SmartBlinds out there, you’ll be able to choose from a range of fabrics and colours to suit your requirements in the home.
+As blinds are there to ensure safety too, there’s nothing wrong in adding a bit of colour to your home.
 I love how they diffuse and soften the light without making the room dark which is ideal for entertaining spaces.
 I could also imagine this style of blind looking great paired with curtains.
 How great would that last image look with some heavy navy curtains framing the window too.

 This linen-style blind hangs really well and adds lovely texture to the space, if you’re less light-sensitive that I then something like this would probably work really well in a bedroom.

 I love this style, scandi, minimalist and textured.
 I’m all about getting natural tones and textures into my decorating.
 I think it’s a great way to make soothing, calm spaces which you can then accessorise with ease.

 Roman Blinds are a great option for bathrooms and kitchens as you don’t want excess fabric clogging up space, these examples really integrated their blinds in a way that compliments their kitchen decor.